VisiumCH/AMLD-2021-Graphs/README.md

 ## Citations

-The **GNN Explainer** algorithm we present has been developed by [Ying et al.][GNNExplainer] If you intend to use it for anything, please consider citing the original authors in your paper:
+The **GNN Explainer** algorithm we present has been developed by [Ying et al.][GNNExplainer] If you intend to use it for anything, please consider citing the original authors in your work:

 ```bibtex
 @misc{ying2019gnnexplainer,